Sankar47/sweety/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

 * Ruby version - ruby 3.0.0
 * Rails version - Rails 7.0.2.3

-* System dependencies - yarn, node, postgres
+* Installing packages
+* * Run "yarn install" for downloading respective packages in package.json to node_modules.
+* Database setup

-* Database creation - rake db:create (need to add username and password in database.yml)
+* * Database creation - Need to add username and password in database.yml and then run "rake db:create"

-* Database initialization - rake db:migrate
+* * Database initialization - rake db:migrate

-* Configuration - yarn install and then run rails s

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Run "rails s" you are now ready to go
 * ...